 The 25th Biennale, will feature the best work of artists from all across the country.
 This national, juried art exhibit will showcase approximately 100 artworks selected by jurors from over 500 entries, based on originality of concept, composition and execution.
-The selected pieces will be on exhibit during the month of May and will all be available for purchase.
+The selected pieces will be on exhibit during the month of May all be available for purchase.

-Over \$7,000 in prizes will be awarded to the most exemplary works, selected by this year's Biennale Judge, Susan Mayfield.
-Mayfield, a Lowcountry raised, award-winning artist who splits her time between Charleston, SC, and Salida, CO, will be on hand to present the awards at a reception Friday evening, May 5, which is open to the public.
+Over \$7,000 in prizes will be awarded to the most exemplary works, selected by this year's Biennale Judge, Susan Mayfield, Mayfield, a Lowcountry raised, award-winning artist who splits her time between Charleston, SC, and Salida, CO, will be on hand to present the awards at a reception Friday evening, May 5, which is open to the public.
 Mayfield will also lead a discussion on her selection process during the Critic's Coffee event on Saturday morning, May 6.

 In conjunction with Biennale, Mayfield will hold a three day workshop, Painting a Dynamic Landscape, at Art League Academy, located at 106 Cordillo Parkway.
-For registration details contact the Academv Manager by e-mail at (academy@ artleaguehhi.org).
+For registration details contact the Academy Manager by e-mail at (academy@ artleaguehhi.org).

 The 25th Biennale judge Susan Mayfield is an award-winning artist known for her use of color and light in pastel and oils.
 She holds a Fine Arts degree with honors from the College of Charleston and has further studied with prominent artists Page 14 - Carolina Arts, May 2017 from around the country.
-Mayfield has exhibited widely in both solo and group exhibitions and is represented in both corporate and private collections.
-Her work also has the distinction of being selected for the US Department of State's Art in Embassies Program which curates art exhibitions for US Embassies and Consulates around the world.
-In 2012, along with Stephen Smalzel, Mayfield opened the Smalzel Mayfield Gallery, a fine art gallery in Salida, Colorado.

-"The Balloon Vendor" by Carol Maltby, CPSA, from Hamburg, NY
+"The Balloon Vendor" by Carol Maltby, CPSA from Hamburg, NY